Lab News

 January 2022: Kate Allcock joined the lab as a Research Assistant.
 Welcome Kate!

 December 2021: We said goodbye to two great Research Assistants in the lab.
-Emily Richters is off to a research assistant position at Columbia University and Alex Profetto will be working at McLean Hospital.
+Emily Richters is off to a Research Assistant position at Columbia University and Alex Profetto will be working at McLean Hospital.
 We wish them well!

 September 2021: Haiyang Feng joined the lab as a Postdoctoral Scientist to work on a joint project with David Mark Welch’s group.
 Welcome Haiyang!